danmayer/danmayer.github.com/_posts/2014-01-29-investigating-api-tooling.md

   * Could make a bad call, all the other projects would have more community involvement
   * May be harder to support existing APIs
   * Likely overall looser integration than working with a fully integrated stack
-  * There are pretty big projects so it might be a large undertaking, depending on features you want to support.
+  * There are pretty big projects so it might be a large undertaking, depending on features you want to support

 ### Next Steps Towards Better APIs